DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/00 Getting Started with TreeList/00 Getting Started with TreeList.md

-The TreeList component uses a tree structure to display data from a local or remote store and allows users to sort, group, filter, and perform other operations on columns and records.
+The TreeList component uses a multi-column tree view to display data from a local or remote store and allows users to sort, group, filter, and perform other operations.

 This tutorial shows how to add the TreeList to a page, bind it to data, and configure its core features.
 As a result, you will get a UI component that looks as follows: